Tiny Lund: Death at Talladega

-In 1975, he entered an A. J. King Dodge in the Talladega 500 of the top level (renamed) Winston Cup Series.
+In 1975, Lund entered an A. J. King Dodge in the Talladega 500 of the top level (renamed) Winston Cup Series.
 Lund qualified as first alternate; when Grant Adcox's car was withdrawn from the event, Lund was in and after a short track event that Saturday was flown down in Bobby Allison's private airplane.

 The race was delayed a week by heavy rains, finally running on August 17.
 On the seventh lap, Lund and J. D. McDuffie collided on the backstretch.
 Other cars start to scramble as Lund’s Dodge and McDuffie's Chevy spun out.
-Subsequently, Terry Link slammed broadside Lund's drivers side door, the impact knocking him unconscious and his Pontiac bursting into flames.
+Subsequently, Terry Link slammed broadside into Lund's driver's side door, the impact knocking him unconscious and his Pontiac bursting into flames.
 Two spectators in the infield climbed over the catchfence, and with help from driver Walter Ballard, pulled Link from his car and was able to revive him.

 Meanwhile, Lund was extricated from his own car by track rescue teams.
 He died later at the track infield hospital of massive chest and internal crush injuries.
 Drivers were not informed of Lund's death until the race was over.
 Lund was 45.

 Aftermath

 Buddy Baker was victorious in that Talladega 500 in a Bud Moore Ford, but there was no celebration as he walked away to be by himself for a few minutes upon hearing of Lund's passing.

-He was survived by his wife, Wanda, and son, Christopher.
+Lund was survived by his wife, Wanda, and son, Christopher.

 Awards and legacy

 Lund was inducted into the International Motorsports Hall of Fame in 1994, and in 1998 named one of NASCAR's 50 Greatest Drivers.

-He was inducted into the Motorsports Hall of Fame of America on March 17, 2020.
+Lund was inducted into the Motorsports Hall of Fame of America on March 17, 2020.

 There is a Tiny Lund Grandstand at Daytona International Speedway, and in his hometown of Harlan, Iowa, there is a local dirt-track International Motor Contest Association (IMCA) Modified race, the Tiny Lund Memorial, with over 200 entries annually for this popular event.

 The movie Short track (2008) is dedicated to his memory.